w3c/w3c-website-redesign-documentation/_posts/2021-10-01-weeknotes-01-oct.md

 What was good: working together collaboratively on this sprint!

-What we found challenging: working on multiple git repos can be confusing and requires care over our workflow
+What we found challenging: working on multiple git repos can be confusing and requires care over our workflow.

-What are we looking forward to: getting as many templates built as possible so W3C can start writing content
+What are we looking forward to: getting as many templates built as possible so W3C can start writing content.